Healthy Homes Assessment Thorndon

 Draught Stopping Thorndon

-If you are able to feel external air flowing in or the air is clear from a crack or a gap, then it’s likely to be a gap or hole which requirements sealing in any way.
+If you can feel external air flowing in or the sound of a clear draught emanating out of a hole or gap that is, it’s probably a gap or crack that requirements sealing in any way.
 Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit within your house need the sealing.
-For example, if the open fireplace is not in use, it can create draughts.
-This should be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated as far as possible.
+Gaps greater than 3mm that allow air to enter or exit from your home require the sealing.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be sealed from.
+Landlords and property managers are accountable for making sure such draughts are eliminated as far as possible.

-You don’t need to block off gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for movement of the building when the home heats and cools, to allow them to be closed and opened instead of instead of being stuck.
-We will inspect the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the household warms and cools in order to let them be opened and closed rather than being stuck.
+We will inspect all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections